+Prerequisites: BIOL-1115 and CHEM-1215 with a grade of "C" or better.
 A study of the structure and function of viruses, rickettsiae, bacteria, fungi, protozoans, flatworms, and roundworms.
 Special emphasis is given to the isolation, culturing, staining, control, and pathogenesis of the organisms.
 The genetics, host parasite relations, and the immune response are also stressed.
 Lecture - 3 hours; Laboratory - 4 hours.
 This course is normally offered in the fall semester.

-3432 PATHOGENIC MICROBIOLOGY LAB Prerequisite: Biology or Cellular Molecular Biology majors must first complete their major's Biology Foundation with a 2.5 GPA.
-BIOL-3415 with a grade of "C" or better.
+3432 PATHOGENIC MICROBIOLOGY LAB

+Prerequisites: Concurrent enrollment: BIOL-3433.
 Lab studies involve culture, identification, and control of microorganisms.
 Also included are the basic immunological concepts and serologic techniques.
 This course is normally offered in the spring semester.